 - The Slow Path: Poor Parker has to live out 41 years of ridicule while his buddy Herzeg gets to gallivant around in 1984.
 No wonder he's bitter.

 - Time Travel for Fun and Profit: Parker owns a ranch, but he doesn't seem to be any wealthier than he could have been otherwise.
+However, he didn't see much of the future before being incapacitated, so didn't pick up a lot of information that could be easily exploited.
 Herdeg, however, makes a joke at the end about the military probably owing him 40 years of back pay.

-- Temporal Paradox: If the time vortex is stopped back in 1943, then how does it start in 1984 and cause the events of the movie?
+- Temporal Paradox: Of the ontological sort — if the time vortex is stopped back in 1943, then how does it start in 1984 and cause the events of the movie?
 This is, perhaps mercifully, left unanswered.

 - Walking Techbane: Of the accidental type; absorbing the electrical shock from the destroyer's generator causes Parker (and later Herdeg) to occasionally short out nearby electronics and attract thunderstorms.